Cleveland Browns vs. Pittsburgh Steelers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Pittsburgh's games this year have gone over the total in two out of six opportunities (33.3%).

-- When Pittsburgh totals over 295.6 yards, the team is 1-3 against the spread and 2-2 overall.
+- In games that Pittsburgh piles up over 296.3 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Steelers have turned the ball over seven times this season, two more turnovers than the Browns have forced (5).
+- The Steelers have turned the ball over one more time (6 total) than the Browns have forced a turnover (5) this season.

 Home and road insights

-- At home this season, Cleveland has two wins against the spread and is 3-1 overall.
+- Cleveland has two wins against the spread, and is 3-1 overall, at home this season.

 Powered by Data Skrive.